Dec 20, 2021

 19:35 The next steps for RMU

-20:55 Watching players he's coached playing college hockey
+20:55 Watching players he's coached playing college hockey this season

 22:30 Former RMU player Aidan Spellacy playing for SCSU